Spanish cruiser Emperador Carlos V: 1898–1906

 The Training Squadron — which included Emperador Carlos V (serving as its flagship), Cardenal Cisneros, Extremadura, and Princesa de Asturias — anchored at Vigo on the afternoon of 25 March 1905.
 In the following weeks, Emperador Carlos V entered the naval shipyard at Ferrol to gave her bottom cleaned.
 She was in the Cantabrian Sea with the Training Squadron in late July 1905, then, after calling at Alicante and an overnight stop at Tarragona on 28–29 July before proceeding to Barcelona.
 She then conducted a cruise in the Mediterranean Sea that lasted until the end of 1905.

 After the Algeciras Conference began on 16 January 1906, Emperador Carlos V was stationed off Algeciras in the Bay of Gibraltar.
 She departed Cartagena on 16 March 1906 in company with Pelayo, Princesa de Asturias, and the protected cruiser and steamed to Cádiz, where other ships of the squadron joined them.
-On 23 March 1906 the Training Squadron got underway from Cádiz in two divisions — one consisting of Emperador Carlos V, Princesa de Asturias, andOsado and the other of Pelayo, Extramadura, and Río de la Plata.
+On 23 March 1906 the Training Squadron got underway from Cádiz in two divisions — one consisting of Emperador Carlos V, Princesa de Asturias, and Osado and the other of Pelayo, Extramadura, and Río de la Plata.
 The squadron rendezvoused with the royal yacht Giralda and the Compañía Transatlántica Española passenger steamer Alfonso XII, the latter with the Spanish royal family and Minister of the Navy Víctor María Concas Palau aboard.
 They then escorted King Alfonso XIII on his visit to the Canary Islands, arriving at Tenerife on 26 March, at Las Palmas on 30 March, at Santa Cruz de la Palma on 3 April, and at Hierro Island on 4 April 1906.
 Alfonso XIII and the squadron returned to Cádiz on 7 April 1906.

 On 3 November 1906, Emperador Carlos V and Princesa de Asturias completed a voyage from Cádiz to Málaga, where other ships of the Training Squadron joined them.
 The Spanish ships received a British Royal Navy squadron under the command of Prince Louis of Battenberg that arrived at Málaga from Gibraltar.
 The ships received a visit from King Alfonso XIII and Queen Victoria Eugenie.
 After the royal visit, Emperador Carlos V left Málaga and on 6 November 1906 anchored at Tangier, where several other Spanish warships also anchored over the following months as events unfolded in Morocco.
 Emperador Carlos V returned to Cádiz in company with Princesa de Asturias on 11 December 1906 to refuel, after which both cruisers returned to Tangier.